 Line of credit loan

-line of credit loan is often more expensive than a traditional home loan, but it can be more flexible.
-These loans provide access to a set level of credit based on your home’s equity.
-You can use funds up to this set level and interest is only charged on the amount that you use.
+A line of credit loan is often more expensive than a traditional home loan, but it can be more flexible.
+These loans provide access to a set level of credit based on your home’s equity without the need to apply for another loan.
+You can use the funds as needed and interest is only charged on the amount that you use.
 Whatever you borrow is secured against the equity you have in your property.

 Reverse mortgage